 Descripteur

-Termes descripteurs IGN > sciences naturelles > physique > traitement d'image > reconnaissance de formes > reconnaissance d'objets > reconnaissance faciale
+Termes IGN > sciences naturelles > physique > traitement d'image > reconnaissance de formes > reconnaissance d'objets > reconnaissance faciale

 reconnaissance faciale |